+Stephen was appointed Queen’s Counsel in January 2019.
 Before establishing Fietta in 2015, Stephen co-founded the world’s first specialist public international law firm (Volterra Fietta) in 2011.
 Prior to that, he was a partner specialising in public international law at a leading US and global law firm.
-Both of those practices were top-ranked at the time.
-Stephen regularly manages large teams of lawyers (including co-counsel), experts and witnesses in multiple jurisdictions.
+Both of those practices were consistently top-ranked at the time.
+Stephen regularly manages large teams of lawyers (including specialist or domestic co-counsel), experts and witnesses across multiple jurisdictions.

 Stephen’s full curriculum vitae is available here.